Resources

 CODE OF PRACTICE FOR ANIMAL WELFARE

-This voluntary Code of Practice sets out recommended standards based on industry best practice that aims to ensure the welfare of animals used in screen productions.
-All people working in the screen production industry, who from time to time may come into contact with animals should be familiar with this Code.
+This voluntary Code of Practice sets out recommended standards based on industry best practice that aim to ensure the welfare of animals used in screen productions.
+All people working in the screen production industry, who from time to time may come into contact with animals, should be familiar with this Code HERE.